 Now that we’ve learned how to launch offers for specific customer segments and specific products, we can discover how to run cart-level discounts.
-Why should we do this?
-Because it has proved to be an effective upselling incentive, encouraging shoppers to spend more and ultimately to increase your average order size.

 How to create cart-level discounts